rezer-bleede/OpenFuse/apps/web/README.md

 # OpenFuse Web Dashboard

 The web dashboard provides observability and configuration tooling for OpenFuse operators.
 It is built with Next.js (App Router) and Tailwind-inspired utility classes for rapid iteration.
+The landing page hydrates itself with live data from the API by calling the connector registry endpoint exposed at `${NEXT_PUBLIC_API_URL}/api/v1/connectors`.

 ## Commands